11 Benefits to Streamlining your Procurement and Procurement Processes

 5. Corporate Social Responsibility

 The convergence of business cost control, risk reduction and sustainability measures leading to a desire to bring suppliers closer to the business (which is much easier when there are fewer of them), in terms of their strength of relationship and increasingly, their location.
-For example, companies, the public sector and third sector can demonstrate social value and their CSR objectives by sourcing locally, but through one supplier.
+For example, companies, the public sector and third sector can demonstrate social value and their Corporate Social Responsibility (CSR) objectives by sourcing locally, but through one supplier.

 6. Maverick spending